Table of Contents

 - The respondent is presumed not responsible unless sufficient information is presented to show that it is more likely than not that the respondent is responsible (the preponderance of the evidence standard).

-- The respondent and complainant should be given an opportunity to speak on his or her behalf and present evidence and witnesses.
+- The respondent will be given an opportunity to speak on his or her behalf and present evidence and witnesses.

-- The respondent has the right to remain silent and need not present a response.
+- The respondent has the right to remain silent and need not present a response and his or her absence or silence will not be evidence against him or her.

-- The decision in the case is based solely upon the relevant information introduced during the hearing.
+- The decision in the case is based solely upon the relevant information found in the investigative report and introduced during the hearing.

 - Respondents, witnesses, or complainants in a conduct action who are unable to participate in a hearing at the time and date set, due to emergency or other serious circumstances, must discuss the conflict with the conduct system coordinator at least 24 hours prior to the hearing.